Why must new bridges be constructed?

 The Environmental Assessment (EA) for the bridge replacement cleared a specific "footprint," or an area approved by National Environmental Policy Act (NEPA) for construction.

-The design-build team used these guidelines to come up with the best possible design given our project goals.
+The design-build team of American Bridge/Garver Team used these guidelines to come up with the best possible design given our project goals.

 Click the image for a larger copy of the project location.